-There are a lot of great mops available, but my personal recommendation would be the Champion Super Yellow Mop.
-It’s super effective for laminate floors, along with hardwood floors, ceramic tile floors, and concrete floors (like those you might have in your garage).
-In my experience, this mop can get even tough cleaning jobs done.
+There are a lot of great mops available, but our personal recommendation would be the Champion Super Yellow Mop.
+It’s super effective for laminate floors, along with hardwood floors, ceramic tile floors, and concrete floors (like those you might have in your garage.)
+In our experience, this mop can get even tough cleaning jobs done.
 This is really the best mop for laminate floors.

 The Champion Super Yellow Mop is also lightweight.
 This makes it really easy to use.
 When the mop is too dirty to continue, you can just rinse it out, lightly wring out the mop by hand, and continue cleaning.
-This versatility is again just what makes the Champion mop not only reusable, but also the best mop for laminate floors.
+This versatility is again just what makes the Champion Yellow Wet Mop not only reusable but also the best mop for laminate floors.

 Tips for keeping your laminate flooring like new

-Even after your floors are clean, it can be a real struggle maintaining their excellent look.
+Even after your floors are clean, it can be a real struggle to maintain their excellent look.
 With our busy schedules, it feels like they frequently slip back into states of dirt and grime!
-But there are a few things to remember if you want to keep your laminate floors looking fresh:
+There are a few things to remember if you want to keep your laminate floors looking fresh: